 Others may benefit more from face-to-face therapy, perhaps in a group setting, or by a relatively short course of weekly individual therapy sessions (perhaps 6-16 sessions).
 More complex and severe problems will require longer-term individualised formulation-based psychotherapy.

-CBT has been shown in hundreds of studies (see Efficacy of CBTOutcome Studies & Empirical Status Of CBT) to be effective for many conditions, including depression, anxiety disorders (including generalised anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder, social anxiety, panic disorder with/without agoraphobia, phobias), eating disorders, bipolar disorder, and many others.
-Click this external link to see the psychological treatments for various mental health conditions recommended by NICE - the National Institute for Health & Clinical Excellence (UK).
+CBT has been shown in hundreds of studies (see links below) to be effective for many conditions, including depression, anxiety disorders (including generalised anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder, social anxiety, panic disorder with/without agoraphobia, phobias), eating disorders, bipolar disorder, and many others.

 The following includes external website links and PDF documents which will open in a new window.